 - Trademark holders have legitimate interests in a string that corresponds to a brand and is also associated with the name of a city or other geographic location.
-In order to operate a .brand registry, an applicant must produce a trademark registration certificate which shows consent of at least one government to use that trademark.
+In order to operate a .brand registry, an applicant must produce a valid trademark registration certificate ssued by at least one government to use that trademark.
 In this view, an entity with a trademark registration for a term has a right to use that term.
 From this perspective, the term is used in connection with certain goods and services and has no geographic meaning. - Trademarks may evoke positive associations and have "secondary meaning," which is the association between the mark and the attributes of the source or origin of the products and services.
 This secondary meaning (or "goodwill") in turn is a key component of the value and strength of the mark. - Some marks have long histories and significant value.
-Marks may be used in many countries and may be known by large numbers of people.

-From this perspective, under trademark law, trademark assets and rights are "owned" and controlled by particular parties. - Trademark Trademark assets and rights are "owned" and controlled by particular parties. - The civil code of one country should not take precedence over the trademark code of another country.
+Marks may be used in many countries and may be known by large numbers of people. - Trademark assets and rights are owned and controlled by particular parties. - The civil code of one country should not take precedence over the trademark code of another country.
 In this perspective, the narrower, more focused right should take precedence since it is less limiting of others.